fhmwg/current-tags/stage2-essentials-overview.md

-# FHMWG Essential Metadata Recommendation 1 — Technical Summary
+# FHMWG Essential Metadata Recommendation — Stage 2 Technical Overview

 This document is a technical summary of the essential metadata recommendations for family history media which may be found at <https://github.com/fhmwg/current-tags/blob/master/stage2-essentials.md>.
 If there are any discrepancies between this summary and the full recommendations, the full recommendations apply.

-This recommendation is stage 2 in the Family History Working Group roadmap and represents a further iteration on the recommendations published in stage 1.
+This recommendation is stage 2 in the Family History Working Group (now operating under the name and website Save Metadata) roadmap and represents a further iteration on the recommendations published in stage 1.

 ## Purpose